semtexzv/Prospector/README.md

 Devfee mining is separate for each coin.
 Miner does not transfer devfee time to another coins like claymores miner.
 That means mining both Eth and Xmr will not lead to 2% devfee on Eth.

 # Is this a virus ?
-No. One reason for false positives might be the fact that the executable is packed to prevent easy reverse engineering.
+No. One reason for false positives might be the fact that the executable is protected to prevent easy reverse engineering.